 To me, the best practices are clear:

 - Write tests and run them when code is merged

 - Make deployment frictionless

 Apart from that, organizations have to think critically about which of these techniques can help them deliver quality software to the right people at the right time.

-* Continuous Integration: “a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily,” says Martin Fowler.
+- “A software development practice where members of a team integrate their work frequently, usually each person integrates at least daily,” says Martin Fowler.
 It generally involves running automated tests that run every time a patch is merged (“integrated”) into the repository’s main branch of code.

-** Continuous Delivery: a software development practice “in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.”
+- A software development practice “in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.”

-*** Continuous Deployment: automatically deploying every passing build to production.
+- Automatically deploying every passing build to production.